Atanarjuat: The Fast Runner: Release

 The Cannes Film Festival in May 2001.

 The film premiered at the Cannes Film Festival in May 2001.
 It was also screened at the Toronto International Film Festival in September 2001.

 Its commercial release in Canada came on 12 April 2002, with the only bidder for distribution rights being Alliance Atlantis and its affiliate, Odeon Films.
 It had already been playing in France for seven weeks, and was on 83 screens.
 The film opened in New York City on 7 June 2002.

-Reception
+Reception and legacy

 Box office

 In the Greater Toronto Area, the film competed with the Canadian comedy Men with Brooms, which set box office records among English Canadian cinema.
 Atanarjuat became more enduring in the box office and became one of the highest-grossing Canadian films to date.

 By 7 November 2002, Atanarjuat grossed $1.1 million in Canada, with Odeon Films spokesman Mark Slone declaring this "an unqualified hit".
 In the U.S., it grossed $1.75 million by 11 July 2002.
 In France, it drew 200,000 admissions before the commercial Canadian release in April 2002.
 Its gross was higher than any Canadian film of 2002.
 The film finished its run on 30 January 2003 having grossed $3,789,952 in North America and $1,398,337 in other territories, for a worldwide total of $5,188,289.